Loading profile data...

 • CBD products provide a variety of health-related benefits, from treating anxiety and depression to stress, diabetes, pain relief, cancer, and acne reduction.

-• Packaging - According to Zero Waste, 120 billion units of packaging are produced every year by the global cosmetics industry; 50% is recycled in the bathroom versus 90% in the kitchen.
+• Packaging: According to Zero Waste, 120 billion units of packaging are produced every year by the global cosmetics industry; 50% is recycled in the bathroom versus 90% in the kitchen.

-• Transparency – The industry is rapidly moving to environmental and social considerations.
+• Transparency: The industry is rapidly moving to environmental and social considerations.
 We want to know what we are putting into our bodies, where it is sourced from and how it is made

+Once you have launched your company you need to build your brand.
 How do you extend your brand into new products or markets or through branching out into related areas that are complementary to your brand?

 The business model you have selected will determine how you go about driving sales.